 At stores and craft fairs, many wall decorations use bamboo embroidery hoops for mounting the project.
-One trend is to use them to frame machine embroidery, hand embroidery and cross stitch designs.
+One trend is to use them to frame machine embroidery, hand embroidery, and cross stitch designs.

-Since embroidery hoops come in different sizes and are relatively inexpensive, this is a great way to display finished project for hanging on the wall.
+Since embroidery hoops come in different sizes and are relatively inexpensive, this is a great way to display the finished project for hanging on the wall.

 Watch this video tutorial and read the photo tutorial written instructions to see how to make and finish a machine embroidery design.
 This same technique can also be used for hand embroidered and cross stitch projects.

 These three finished projects were made using machine embroidery designs by Designs by Juju.
 You can use any design that will fit inside the embroidery hoop.